-Figure 15 The control functions
+Figure 17 The control functions

 The Control Processor in the Processing Unit is not equipped with interface capabilities, and thus requires external boards to handle ethernet and serial lines interface.
 It also relies on an external memory board for the software contained in the ROM device.
 All the peripheral boards used here are commercial.
-Note
+One serial line is used to interface the command and control signals to and from the TX/RX controllers.
+The Signal Processor TX is the "master".